 6. Split Rock Lighthouse State Park

-The beauty of Minnesota’s Lake Superior is legendary, and beholding North Shore from the Split Rock Lighthouse State Park is the best way to enjoy this popular attraction.
+The beauty of Minnesota’s Lake Superior and the North Shore is legendary, and beholding North Shore from the Split Rock Lighthouse State Park is the best way to enjoy this popular attraction.

 Named after its most prominent feature – a historic lighthouse that sits atop a rocky bluff – Split Rock offers beautiful trails, cobblestone beaches, cart-in campsites, cross-country skiing, and fishing.